RocketBus/clickbus-api-doc/src/v1.0/introduction.md

 **Version: 1.0**

-This is the documentation and samples for Clickbus Public API.
-Also this can be used as mocked data to simply test API integration.
+This is the documentation and samples for the Clickbus Public API.
+Also this can be used as mock data to simply test API integration.

-In this documentation you may find both how to integrate with Clickbus API for any country avaliable in Clickbus Portifolio but also use as a guideline to create your own Booking engine and submit to us to quickly implement your services and start selling your bus services as well using clickbus (contacto@clickbus.com.mx for more commercial details).
+In this documentation you may find both how to integrate with the Clickbus API for any country avaliable in the Clickbus Portifolio, but also to use as a guideline to create your own Booking engine and submit to us to quickly implement your services and start selling your bus services as well using clickbus (contacto@clickbus.com.mx for more commercial details).

 ### **Overview**